Do you find yourself losing friends every time you choose yourself first?

 Bliss is when I can sit down with a friend and talk about life & culture then switch to brands we love for their quality & practicality 😂🤗 (btw she got that pink jacket from Target like wuuuut 😍) .
 Sometimes I think it’s almost impossible for me to gain another true friend—especially since I don’t go out a lot 😅 but then I go out of my comfort zone, get involved in a student org, and find 2 lifetime friends ☺️💕 (sup @paulineee_19 ❤️) .
 2 friends that come over my apt & order delivery 😂 talk about life with for hours 💕 and cheer me on & see the best in me 😍 .
 My next blog post will be on how to make lasting friendships as an introvert (thanks @createorconsume for your interest! 💕) I’m always open to blog post ideas & questions you have about introversion!
 HMU 🙌🏼 . . #friendshipgoals💕 #friendshipgoals👭 #friendship_goals #deepconversations #blissful #beyourselfalways #dametraveler #sheisnotlost #wearetravelgirls #femmetravel #girlsborntotravel #girlaroundworld #girlsabroad #travelgirlsgo #thetravelwomen #ladiesgoneglobal #girldiscoverers #globelletravels #thefairytalebloggers #pinktrotters #girlslovetravel

-Make sure they know you’re an introvert
+Make sure your friends know you’re an introvert

 I’m sure you saw this coming, but this is essential.
 This is not an excuse.
 It’s who you are.
 And true friends need to know who you are.